vefunder/protocol-research-review/articles/Silo_Finance.md

-* **[Silo ](https://etherscan.io/address/0xd998C35B7900b344bbBe6555cc11576942Cf309d#code)**is the main component of the protocol that acts as a vault for assets, implementing the lending logic, managing and isolating the risk, and performing liquidations.
+* [Silo](https://etherscan.io/address/0xd998C35B7900b344bbBe6555cc11576942Cf309d#code) is the main component of the protocol that acts as a vault for assets, implementing the lending logic, managing and isolating the risk, and performing liquidations.
-* **[PriceProviderRepository](https://etherscan.io/address/0x7C2ca9D502f2409BeceAfa68E97a176Ff805029F#code)** manages the oracle modules and the price request routing for each silo.
+* [PriceProviderRepository](https://etherscan.io/address/0x7C2ca9D502f2409BeceAfa68E97a176Ff805029F#code) manages the oracle modules and the price request routing for each silo.
 It can support many protocols and sources.
 Currently, it supports three oracle sources: [Chainlink](https://etherscan.io/address/0xe37B8c83138caF12E57632D19c06Eb561D47e423#code) (default price provider), UniswapV3 TWAP, and BalancerV2 TWAP.
-* **[Interest Rate Model](https://etherscan.io/address/0x7e9e7ea94e1ff36e216a703d6d66ece356a5fd44#code)**.
-Silo Finance uses a dynamic interest rates model which is described in more detail in this [Interest Rate Model paper](https://drive.google.com/file/d/11jzbdIQ9KGm_ZVFIUwUu44O1ktWx5R30/view?pli=1).
+* [Interest Rate Model](https://etherscan.io/address/0x7e9e7ea94e1ff36e216a703d6d66ece356a5fd44#code) Silo Finance uses a dynamic interest rates model which is described in more detail in this [Interest Rate Model paper](https://drive.google.com/file/d/11jzbdIQ9KGm_ZVFIUwUu44O1ktWx5R30/view?pli=1).
-* **[Silo Router](https://etherscan.io/address/0xb2374f84b3cEeFF6492943Df613C9BcF45322a0c#code) **is a utility contract that can batch any number or combination of actions (Deposit, Withdraw, Borrow, Repay) and execute in a single transaction.
+* [Silo Router](https://etherscan.io/address/0xb2374f84b3cEeFF6492943Df613C9BcF45322a0c#code) is a utility contract that can batch any number or combination of actions (Deposit, Withdraw, Borrow, Repay) and execute in a single transaction.
 * The permission system registry consists of three smart contracts: GuardedLaunch.sol, TwoStepOwnable.sol, and Manageable.sol